 Responsible Mineral Supply Chain Policy

 Niagara Refining LLC (NR) is committed to the responsible sourcing of Tungsten raw materials.
 It is antithetical to NR corporate values to use any tungsten raw materials which support or benefit armed conflict groups or involves any serious abuses of human rights.
-As such, we will take all reasonable efforts to ensure that our supply chain is free of such conflict minerals.
+As such, we will take all reasonable efforts to ensure that our supply chain is free of such materials.
 Likewise, we will avoid tungsten raw materials where public or private security forces, or non-state armed groups, are illegally used in the supply chain.
 NR will not use any tungsten material which we believe was obtained involving serious human rights violations or which benefitted or supported armed rebels or terrorist groups through illegal finance or other activities.

 We endorse the Organization for Economic Cooperation and Development (OECD) in their efforts to respect human rights and avoid contributing to conflict.
 We accept their OECD Due Diligence Guidance for Responsible Supply Chains of Minerals Conflict-Affected and High-Risk Areas as the model for our own due-diligence.